Barbara Attwood HCPC & UKCP Reg.Integrative Arts Psychotherapist & Counsellor

-My work as an integrative psychotherapist and counsellor has evolved over 35 years of training and experience in the NHS, Social Services and Further Education.
-I practice in integrative psychotherapies and CBT counselling.
-I have worked in NHS partnerships with individuals who have weight problems and disordered eating patterns.
-Some of the various issues I cover include: loss and bereavement, separation and attachment as well as addictive behaviours, abuse, depression, stress and anxiety.
-I also currently work for a low cost counselling service in Worthing, West Sussex.
+My private practice as an integrative arts psychotherapist and counsellor has evolved over 35+ years of training and experience in the NHS, Social Services and Further Education.
+I work with people who experience a variety of different problems: such as PTSD, loss and bereavement, separation and attachment; abuse, depression, stress and anxiety and addictive behaviours.
+I have also worked extensively with weight problems and disordered eating patterns.
+In addition to my private practice I work for a low cost counselling service in Worthing, West Sussex.

 My previous roles have been with Adult Social Services for those with learning disabilities and difficulties, delivering education in social development, counselling, art therapy and advocacy training.
 I lectured in Further Education teaching social care courses: supervising and counselling individual students.
 I taught all ages, 16+ to adult, including those with special needs, learning difficulties and learning disabilities.
 In my creative approach to psychotherapy I often combine the arts; I find this adds valuable depth to my integrative approach to practice.